Losant/losant-docs/docs/university/course-six-workshop.md

 Let’s begin.

-## Materials:
+## Materials

 This workshop assumes that you are using a [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) as your edge device.

 ![Raspberry Pi](/images/university/course-six-workshop/raspberrypi.jpg)

-If you don't own a Raspberry Pi, remember that the edge agent can be installed on your own computer running MacOS or Windows.
+If you don't own a Raspberry Pi, remember that the Edge Agent can be installed on your own computer running MacOS or Windows.

 ## Part One: Installation and Setup